Computing a holonomic submodule of the partial Weyl closure: Introduction

 The Weyl closure is also related to desingularization.
 For $n=1$ the singularities of an operator $L\in W_x$ are the roots of its leading coefficient, and a desingularization of $L$ at a singularity $\alpha$ is an operator $L'\in W_x$ for which there exist $M\in W_x(x)$ such that $L' = ML$ and $L'$ does not have a singularity at $\alpha$.
 This notion was extended to systems of PDEs by Chen, Kauers, Li and Zhang~\cite{chenApparentSingularitiesDfinite2019}.
 The Weyl closure corresponds to the smallest ideal containing all desingularizations of the initial system.
 Algorithms for the desingularization of Ore and differential operators in the univariate case have been studied extensively; see, for instance,~\cite{barkatouRemovingApparentSingularities2015, chenDesingularizationOreOperators2016, inceOrdinaryDifferentialEquations1926, zhangContractionOreIdeals2016}.

 The computation of annihilators of holonomic functions in the rational Weyl algebra $W_\xx(\xx)$ is already well understood.
 Systems of differential equations are known for basic functions and algorithmic closure by sum, product and more~\cite{comtetCalculPratiqueCoefficients1964, takayamaApproachZeroRecognition1992} exist for deducing systems for more complicated ones.
 These algorithms are implemented in \textsc{Maple}~\cite{chyzakMgfunMaplePackage}, \textsc{Mathematica}~\cite{koutschanHolonomicFunctionsMathematica2014}, and \textsc{Sage}~\cite{kauersOrePolynomialsSage2015}.
-Although similar closure properties for sum and product exist in the Weyl algebra~\cite{oakuAlgorithmsDmodulesRestriction2001} (see also~\cite[Sec.3]{oakuAlgorithmsIntegralsHolonomic2013}), their computational efficiency seem unclear.
-For example, the closure by product requires to double the number of variables and eliminate half of them by Gröbner basis computation, which is known to be costly.
+Although similar closure properties for sum and product exist in the Weyl algebra~\cite{oakuAlgorithmsDmodulesRestriction2001} (see also~\cite[Sec.3]{oakuAlgorithmsIntegralsHolonomic2013}), their computational efficiency seems unclear.
+For example, the closure by product requires doubling the number of variables and eliminate half of them by Gröbner basis computation, which is known to be costly.

-\paragraph{Contributions} The notion of holonomicity is extended to $W_{\tt,\xx}(\tt)$-modules and a new algorithm is proposed for computing an holonomic approximation of the partial Weyl closure.
+\paragraph{Contributions} The notion of holonomicity is extended to $W_{\tt,\xx}(\tt)$-modules and a new algorithm is proposed for computing a holonomic submodule of the partial Weyl closure.
 That is, given a finite rank module $S\subset W_{\tt,\xx}(\tt)^r$, the algorithm computes a module $S'$ such that $S'\subseteq\cl(S)$ and $W_{\tt,\xx}(\tt)^r/S'$ is holonomic.
 The algorithm proceeds by iteratively constructing a sequence of modules

 with the property that there exists $\ell\in\bN$ such that $S_\ell = \cl(S)$.
 The condition $S_i = \cl(S)$ could, in principle, be verified using an extension of the $b$-function associated with a weight vector~\cite[Chapter 5.1]{saitoGrobnerDeformationsHypergeometric2000}.
 However, computing this function is known to be expensive, so a weaker condition is used instead, yielding an approximation algorithm.
 One possible choice is to stop at the smallest $i\in\bN$ such that $W_{\tt,\xx}(\tt)^r/S_i$ is holonomic.
 Note that, in practice, obtaining only a holonomic approximation does not seem to be an issue for symbolic integration; closure algorithms under sums and products, both in the polynomial and rational Weyl algebra, are already not guaranteed to return the full annihilator.